nano-o/Distributed-termination-detection/README.md

 The PlusCal language allows writing specifications in a more procedural style than in TLA+, and it transpiles to TLA+.
 [`TerminationPlusCal.tla`](TerminationPlusCal.tla) contains PlusCal version of the specification.
 To transpile to TLA+, run `make transpile`.
 Note that this will modify the file in place.

+## Typesetting

+You can also produce PDF versions of the specifications using `make typeset`